Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 #### Code

 All code was taken from previous knowledge I gained from this course and from a software developemnt course I took through GRETB.
-I had a weak understanding of Flex, but [Flex box Froggy](https://flexboxfroggy.com/) helped me understand how flex boxes work.
-I also used [W3 Schools](https://www.w3schools.com/) for to brush up on forms
+I had a weak understanding of Flex, but [Flex Box Froggy](https://flexboxfroggy.com/) helped me understand how flex boxes work.
+I also used [W3 Schools](https://www.w3schools.com/) for to brush up on forms.

+#### Acknowledgements

+My inspiration for this webiste was from a friend who is a yoga instructor and having dealt with her with some online classes.
+I have dabbled in yoga in the past to help me with some injuries I have had due to my previous job.

+My mentor, Brian Macharia, helped me with some responsive issues I was having when viewing the website on various screen sizes.
+He also gave me pointers on how to clearly display content by reducing font weight on smaller screens and while the text on the home page bends with the pictures, it stacks on top of the pictures on a mobile device.
+So, using "text-align: justify" in a media query made the style of the page a lot cleaner.